 Jo-Louise Huq (Ph.D., MBA, CCMP)

-Some of our thoughts on change and innovation —
+Some of my learnings about change and innovation —

 - Change and innovation processes are emergent and iterative and can be guided but not directed.
-Structured processes that allow for flexibility and engagement are needed.
+Semi-structured processes that allow for flexibility and engagement are needed.

 - Collaborating seems to work better than imposing or directing change and innovation.